foundriesio/docs/source/reference-manual/boards/se050_imx8mp.rst

 | GND      |       J22 pin 7      | J2 pin 7    |
 +----------+----------------------+-------------+

-Be sure that the jumpers on the SE050 evaluation board are set as follows:
+Be sure that the jumpers on the SE050 evaluation board are set as shown:

 .. figure:: /_static/boards/se050ard_jumpers.png
      :width: 400